-The results of the latest actuarial valuation of the Pension Fund as at 31 March 2019 show that the Fund was 105% funded overall (after setting aside and Asset Shock Reserve), with funding levels varying between employers.
+Performance over 3 years is much stronger delivering an average return of 8.9% providing returns significantly above the actuarial expectations which contributed to the increase in the funding level.
+The results of the latest actuarial valuation of the Pension Fund as at 31 March 2022 show that the Fund was 116% funded overall (after setting aside an Asset Shock Reserve), with funding levels varying between employers.
 This funding level includes many assumptions, and potentially the most material being the effect of the McCloud and Sargeant cases and the cost cap.
 This is still unknown as LGPS regulations have yet to be amended in respect of this ruling and the funding level therefore gives some comfort on the Fund's ability to absorb more costly changes should they be imposed.
-The common rate of employer contribution for future services was 19.6% of pensionable pay.
-Employers' individual contribution rates from this process were implemented from 1 April 2020.
+The common rate of employer contribution for future services was 20.0% of pensionable pay.
+Employers' individual contribution rates from this process were implemented from 1 April 2023.

-The shared pension administration service continues to provide the administration function for Bromley, Camden, Merton and Waltham Forest funds increasing resilience and savings to all boroughs in the years to come.
+The shared pension administration service continues to provide the administration function for Camden, Merton and Waltham Forest funds with an oversight role for Bromley fund, increasing resilience and savings to all boroughs in the years to come.

-Further information about the Local Government Pension Scheme can be found at: https://pensionssharedservice.org.uk/

-The Council places responsibility for the Pension Fund under the Joint Pensions Committee.
+Further information about the Local Government Pension Scheme can be found at: https://pensionssharedservice.org.uk/ The Council places responsibility for the Pension Fund under the Joint Pensions Committee.

-Fenella Merry Director of Resources Councillor Norman Marshall Chairman of Joint Pensions Committee
+Fenella Merry Director of Finance Councillor Norman Marshall Chairman of Joint Pensions Committee